How Taking Probiotics Might Help Clear Your Skin

 Not all probiotics are created equal.
 Dr. Bowe, author of new book The Beauty of Dirty Skin, recommends introducing a probiotic that has at least 10 billion CFU (colony forming units) before graduating to a higher dose, up to 100 billion CFU.
 “If your gut is not starting in a healthy place, you can experience gas and bloating if you start with a very high number of CFUs like 100 billion,” says Dr. Bowe.
 “Everyone’s gut is unique, which means what works for you may not work effectively for someone else.
 Your goal is to support diversity in your gut community.
 The richer the rain forest — the greater the variety of gut bugs — the better for you and your skin.”
 She encourages patients to experiment with a variety of strains, either by choosing a multi-strain supplement (she likes Genuine Health) or by consuming two or more strains.

 As for me, I tried colon hydrotherapy for the first time a few months ago.
 It was the week between Christmas and New Year’s, an attempt to undo a few days of gluttony.
 Apart from a temporary hollow sensation in my gut afterward, the treatment didn’t move the Bristol scale significantly and my skin was unchanged.
-When RMS Beauty Within probiotic + prebiotic supplement (25 billion CFUs per serving) arrived in the mail, I began popping the recommended dose every morning.
+When RMS Beauty Within’s probiotic + prebiotic supplement (25 billion CFUs per serving) arrived in the mail, I began popping the recommended dose every morning.
 It wasn’t long before my Bristol rating improved.
 I could drop a smooth type 4 on cue within an hour of waking.
 I felt like Cameron Diaz.

 But did my skin look any glowier as a result?
-That’s impossible to to say.
+That’s impossible to say.
 If there was a perceptible difference in texture, it could’ve been because focusing on my gut health instigated more self-improvement and stress-reduction habits.
 I drank more water.
 I quit my job.
 I moved from New York to Los Angeles.
 I bought a new moisturizer.
 I got more sleep.
 All I know is I feel better.